okta/odyssey/packages/docs/components/tooltip.md

 <Description>

 Tooltips are transient by design, which makes them a bad candidate for interactive content.
-Do not include links, buttons, or other controls within a tooltip.
+Do not include links, buttons, or other controls within a Tooltip.

 </Description>

 <Visual variant="negative">
   <span class="has-ods-tooltip sample--tip">
     <button class="ods-button" aria-describedby="download-description-link" disabled>
-      Download
+      Launch
     </button>
     <aside id="download-description-link" class="ods-tooltip is-ods-tooltip-right" role="tooltip">
-      Find out why by <a href="#">visiting the docs</a>.
+      Enable launch by <a href="#">initiating the countdown</a>.
     </aside>
   </span>
 </Visual>